Google is rolling out a new algorithm update next week, designed to devalue content written specifically for search engine rankings.

 This is because the update is automated, and therefore it won’t be corrected (even if you remove your unhelpful content) until the algorithm has determined the bad content hasn’t returned.

 Stay tuned for more Google algorithm updates as they become available, and if you’re concerned about your business’s rankings get in touch with us.
-As an SEO agency, we help businesses improve their search engine rankings through Google best practice white-hat on-site, off-site, and technical SEO.
+As a Perth SEO agency, we help businesses improve their search engine rankings through Google best practice white-hat on-site, off-site, and technical SEO.
 Our SEO copywriters write your website’s content to help inform Google, and the world, about what you do while solidifying your brand’s voice and recognition.